A-Gemy/My-first-repo/README.md

-# My-first-repo
+# My-first-repo this is a minor update

-practice account for learning git
+prfdtice account for learning git